aibba19/ChatBot-Q-A-StackOverflow/README.md

 ### Initialization

+0. Create a python virtual enviroment following the docs https://docs.python.org/3/library/venv.html (we used python 3.9.10 version)

+1. Activate the enviroment from command line typing inside the folder where you just created it: pipenv shell

+2. Once inside the virtual enviroment Clone the repository with command: git clone https://github.com/aibba19/ChatBot-Q-A-StackOverflow.git

-0. Run pip install requirements.txt;
+3. Inside the repository folder run: pip install requirements.txt;

+4. Open jupyter lab IDE typing: jupyterlab

 ### Bot usage

-1. Start the service by running the file main.py;
+1. Start the service by running the file main.ipynb;

 2. Once the main is running the service is active, on Telegram you need to search for the bot (@StackBot) and start a chat;

 3. To get started, type /start, and follow the bot instructions;

 ## Project information